garimabhayanaa/AI-Assistant/README.md

 - **Chat History**: Maintains a chat log for context and reference.
 - **Graphical User Interface**: A user-friendly GUI built with PyQt5 for easy interaction.

+## Customization Options
+- Users can modify commands, assistant voice, and UI themes through the `.env` configuration file.
+This allows for a personalized experience tailored to individual preferences.

+## Extensibility
+- Developers can easily add new features by modifying the existing codebase.
+This includes adding more AI models, expanding automation tasks, or integrating additional APIs.
+The modular design of the project facilitates straightforward enhancements.

 ## Technologies Used
 - Python
 - PyQt5